Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-4.md

 Make sure you have the following from the CloudLabs-provided integrated environment:

-> **Note**: Prerequisites are already set up in the CloudLabs-provided environment.
-If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [GitHub account](https://github.com/)
 - [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) installed in VS Code.